 Since 2002, African-Americans broke through to win Best Actor, Best Actress, Best Supporting Actor, Best Supporting Actress, Best Writer and Best Director awards.
 Since then, bigger budgets were approved to make “A List” movies written, starring, directed and co-produced by people of African descent.
-We reached the movie mountaintop at the 2014 Academy Awards — a black director won Best Picture for a slavery movie.
-Then despite critic-favorite movies such as Selma, Strait Outta Compton, Creed, and a number of great acting, writing and directing performances, progress stalled at the 2015 and 2016 Academy Awards.
+We reached the movie mountaintop at the 2014 Academy Award — a black director won the Best Picture Oscar for 12 Years A Slave.
+Then, despite critic-favorite movies such as Selma, Strait Outta Compton, Creed, and many great acting, writing and directing performances, progress stalled at the 2015 and 2016 Academy Awards.
 After the white-out, Academy Award viewership dipped to an 8-year low.
-What next?

 In 2017, progress got back on track.
-There was more recognition of black artistic excellence by the Academy of Motion Picture Arts & Science (Oscar awards), Hollywood Foreign Press Association (Golden Globe Awards) and major trade guild (Screen Actor, Director, Screenplay Writer, Producer) awards were for decades, tokenism.
-From 1939-1963, African-Americans only received nominations or secondary awards.
+There was more recognition of black artistic excellence by the Academy of Motion Picture Arts & Science (AMPAS), Hollywood Foreign Press Association (Golden Globe Awards) and major trade guild (Screen Actor, Director, Screenplay Writer, Producer) awards.
+To fully appreciate that progress, its good to take a short look back.

 After Sidney Poitier won the Oscar for Best Actor in 1964, it was tough sledding for black dramatic actors for critical acclaim and box office success.
 Then Richard Pryor proved that African-American comedians could lead a blockbuster movie in the 1970s.
 But Oscars are rarely awarded for comedies or musicals.
 Then from 1986-90, Spike Lee kicked open doors for black dramatic stories and talent.
-Spike received a well-deserved 1990 nomination for Do The Right Thing — a movie that would stand the test of time.
+Spike received a well-deserved 1990 nomination for Do The Right Thing.
 Then something changed.
-Given his penchant for making Hollywood insiders feel uncomfortable with certain truths, Spike’s apex film achievement, Malcolm X, was snubbed in 1992.
-He was treated as a Hollywood outsider for many years afterwards.
-It left us wondering if Spike’s 1990 nomination was a “White Guilt” method to cleanse the soul.
+Given his penchant for making Hollywood insiders feel uncomfortable with certain truths, Spike’s apex film achievement, Malcolm X, was snubbed in 1992 and he was treated as a Hollywood outsider for many years afterwards.
+Denzel Washington as Malcolm X was also passed over for the Oscar, but his did not feel like a snub.

-The first major step forward in black dramatic talent being widely recognized took longer.
-Though Denzel Washington won a Golden Globe for Best Actor in 2000, it barely registered in Hollywood because the Golden Globes were perceived as less significant at the time and few Americans watched the ceremony.
+The next step forward in black dramatic talent being widely recognized took longer.
+Though Denzel Washington won a Golden Globe Best Actor for the Hurricane in 2000, it barely registered in Hollywood because the Golden Globes were perceived as less significant at the time and few Americans watched the ceremony.
 The big break came in 2002, when the Screen Actors Guild presented Halle Berry the Best Actress award in early March 2002 for a drama movie.
 It was followed by Oscar awards for Best Actor to Denzel Washington, Best Actress to Halle Berry and Lifetime Achievement to Sidney Poitier in late March 2002.

-Though Angela Bassett, Viola Davis and Halle Berry struggle finding A List movie roles, like their middle age white female counterparts, they’ve landed solid Cable TV roles in between.
-Meanwhile, Shonda Rhimes, Kerry Washington, Taraji P. Henson and Terrence Howard are killing it on TV and Ava Duvernay is finding her stride there as well.
+Though Angela Bassett, Viola Davis and Halle Berry struggle finding A List movie roles, like their middle age white female counterparts, they’ve landed Cable TV roles in between.
+Meanwhile, Shonda Rhimes, Kerry Washington, Taraji P. Henson, Terrence Howard and Ava Duvernay are killing it on TV.

-Since 2002, Golden Globe and major trade guild voters have been more in line with movie critics and film festival judges, than stodgy old Oscar voters.
+Since 2002, Golden Globe and movie guild voters have been more in line with movie critics and film festival judges, than stodgy old Oscar voters.
 In the latest two examples, note recognition of black talent at the 2015 and 2016 Golden Globe Nominations.
 Note the 2016 Screen Actors Guild Nominations.
-How could Oscar voters overlook such widely respected talent?

 Despite a trend of nominations and awards between 2002-14, why did Oscar voters regress to the point of a “White-Out” at the 2015 and 2016 Academy Awards?
 How could Oscar voters overlook Will Smith or Idris Elba for Best Actor nominations?
 How could Oscar voters nominate Anglo-American writers of Straight Outta Compton for Best Screenplay, but not nominate the movie, even though only 8 of 10 available movies were nominated for Best Picture?